Tax Issues in M&A Course Objectives:

 - Purchase of shares or trade and assets?

-- Tax relief for goodwill and intangibles
+- Is tax relief available on goodwill and intangibles?

 - Capital allowances considerations, particularly fixtures in buildings

 - Taking advantage of trading losses in target, including the new rules from 1 April 2017

 - Financing the transaction – tax relief for interest costs